NixOS/nix/doc/manual/src/command-ref/nix-env.md

     unambiguous.
 To find out the attribute paths of available packages, use `nix-env -qaP`.

-  - If `--from-profile` path is given, args is a set of names denoting installed store paths in the profile path.
+  - If `--from-profile` *path* is given, *args* is a set of names denoting installed store paths in the profile *path*.
 This is an easy way to copy user environment elements from one profile to another.

-  - If `--from-expression` is given, args are Nix [functions](#ss-functions) that are called with the active Nix expression as their single argument.
+  - If `--from-expression` is given, *args* are Nix [functions](#ss-functions) that are called with the active Nix expression as their single argument.
 The derivations returned by those function calls are installed.
 This allows derivations to be specified in an unambiguous way, which is necessary if there are multiple derivations with the same name.

-  - If args are store derivations, then these are [realised](#rsec-nix-store-realise), and the resulting output paths are installed.
+  - If *args* are store derivations, then these are [realised](#rsec-nix-store-realise), and the resulting output paths are installed.

-  - If args are store paths that are not store derivations, then these are [realised](#rsec-nix-store-realise) and installed.
+  - If *args* are store paths that are not store derivations, then these are [realised](#rsec-nix-store-realise) and installed.

   - By default all outputs are installed for each derivation.
 That can